whylabs/whylogs-container/README.md

+> ⚠️ This is the older Java based whylogs container.
+We have a new [Python based container](https://github.com/whylabs/whylogs-container-python/)
+> with all of the Python whylogs features.
+You should use that container unless
+> you need a feature that hasn't been ported from this container yet.

 This is the whylogs container, a container that hosts [whylogs](https://github.com/whylabs/whylogs) behind a REST interface that can be used to generate whylogs profiles for data monitoring.
 This container is a